bencwallace/bencwallace.github.io/code.md

 ## [doc2date](https://github.com/bencwallace/doc2date)

-An analysis of document dating techniques using a variety of text representations and statistical models.
+An analysis of document dating using a variety of text representations and statistical models.
 A case study in document regression.

 ## [Probly](https://github.com/bencwallace/probly)